v-sastry/CS361_microservice/README.md

 ## Usage and Examples

-### How to make requests to the microservice from your application (YOUR_CLIENT_FILE.py)
+### How to make requests to the microservice from your application
-Like the server.py file, your application will need to import the `rpyc` module and be capable of running `python3` code.
+Like the server.py file, your application will need to import the `rpyc` module and be capable of running `python3` code in your client.py code.
 Follow the Installation instructions & reference the Documentation to setup `rpyc` in your application.

 **Client - Setup:**
 ```python